-Since fall 2019, Kathy has been serving as the Executive Director of Student Financial Aid at the University of Kentucky.
-Previously, Kathy served at the University of Iowa for two years, during which time she joined the Commission as the Midwest Representative.
-Prior to that Kathy served for almost a decade at Marshall University in West Virginia, where she earned her Doctorate Degree (Ed.
-D) in Higher Education Leadership.
+Since fall 2019, Kathy has been serving as the executive director of student financial aid at the University of Kentucky.
+Previously, Kathy served at the University of Iowa for two years, during which time she joined the commission as the midwest representative.
+Prior to that Kathy served for almost a decade at Marshall University in West Virginia, where she earned her doctorate degree (Ed.
+D) in higher education leadership.
 Kathy has more than 30 years of progressively responsible financial aid and enrollment management experience at several public and private colleges and universities.
 Kathy has presented, provided training, published, and provided public testimony regarding higher education financing.
 Kathy has served on various committees and task forces at the state, regional, and national level.
-She served as President of NJASFAA and WVASFAA and was honored with the State Leadership Award for West Virginia by MASFAA in 2016, Neil E. Bolyard Meritorious Service Award by WVASFAA in 2015, and NJASFAA Lifetime Membership Award in 2006.
-Currently, she serves on the Editorial Board for NASFAA's Journal of Student Financial Aid.
+She served as president of NJASFAA and WVASFAA and was honored with the State Leadership Award for West Virginia by MASFAA in 2016, Neil E. Bolyard Meritorious Service Award by WVASFAA in 2015, and NJASFAA Lifetime Membership Award in 2006.
+Currently, she serves on the editorial board for the Journal of Student Financial Aid.

 Kathy considers her career in financial aid to be her life's calling.
 As an experienced financial aid professional and a first-generation high school and college graduate, she understands first-hand the impact higher education has on individuals and society.
 Kathy believes in life-long learning and promotes educational access, opportunity, and success.
 She especially enjoys cultivating the professional growth of others aiming to develop the future leaders of the financial aid profession.
 Kathy enjoys traveling, gardening, cooking, and spending time with her husband of 35 years, children, and grandbaby.

 Dana has over 20 years of experience working in the higher education community and has been active in multiple state and regional associations.
-She is a former President of NCASFAA and has been an active member of SASFAA.
-Prior to joining us, Dana served as the Director of Financial Planning at High Point University in North Carolina for 12 years.
-She has also worked on both the Lender and Servicer side of student aid, most recently for Nelnet.
-She received her Bachelor's of Science degree from Guilford College and she holds a Master's degree in Public Administration and a Master's in Organizational Management.
+She is a former president of NCASFAA and has been an active member of SASFAA.
+Prior to joining us, Dana served as the director of financial planning at High Point University in North Carolina for 12 years.
+She has also worked on both the lender and servicer side of student aid, most recently for Nelnet.
+She received her bachelor's degree from Guilford College and she holds a master's degree in public administration and a master's degree in organizational management.
 Dana has daughter, Sloane.
 She is by far her greatest accomplishment.
 Dana also has a 4-legged daughter, Allie, who is more person than dog!

-Margot O'Meara is the Certification & Credentialing Analyst and Webinar Producer at NASFAA.
+Margot O'Meara is the certification & credentialing analyst and webinar program manager at NASFAA.
 In this role, she works closely with our credential testing and webinar platforms to make sure the systems are running properly.
 She has been actively involved in the development of the certification program.
-Before joining NASFAA's TRA team in 2015, she worked as an Admissions Officer, where she served as the liaison between the financial aid and admissions offices.
-Margot also was the NASFAA Policy Intern during the summer of 2012, where she worked with our policy team.
+Before joining NASFAA's TRA team in 2015, she worked as an admissions officer, where she served as the liaison between the financial aid and admissions offices.
+Margot also was the NASFAA policy intern during the summer of 2012.
 She started working in the financial aid field as an undergraduate at St. Mary's College of Maryland, where she studied economics and public policy.
-Margot works in the DC NASFAA office, and commutes from Kent Island, Maryland.

 Susan graduated from the College of William and Mary in Virginia, and holds the Association for Talent Development's Certified Professional in Learning and Performance® credential.
 She lives in Portland, Oregon, and volunteers with the Cascadia Chapter of ATD, SOLVE Oregon, and the Oregon Community Foundation.